-To learn more about this, click here.
+To learn more about this process and how much protein you should be consuming click here.
 If you are aiming to stay in ketosis and depending on what other protein you are consuming that day, keep the protein low.
 Otherwise feel free to add a second scoop of protein powder, based on your protein requirements.

 Look out for a low-carb protein powder – I am currently using the Isopure Zero Carb brand, which has a lot of great flavors.
 For this recipe though, use unflavored or vanilla protein powder.
 Enjoy!

 You might also like these keto drink recipes: